diveshthapa/DAMS/README.md

 DAMS is Doctor Appointment and Medicine Scheduler  program.

 a) Doctor : Doctors can view their appointments and patient requests.

-• Login / view dashboard
+*• Login / view dashboard
 • Approve appointment
 • Search and view patients list
 • Manage settings
 • Cancel appointment
 • View Medicine schedule list

-b) Patient : Patients can search for and book appointments with their preferred doctors.They can also use the Medicine System for their medication schedules.
+b) Patient : Patients can search for and book appointments with their preferred doctors.
+They can also use the Medicine System for their medication schedules.
 • Login/ book appointment
 • View appointment
 • Search and view doctors list